AnnikaV9/carrotsh/README.md

 <br />

 Now pm2 wil start on system boot and run carrotsh.
+If you ever restart carrotsh manually, run the save command again.

 <br />
 <br />